mavlink/mavlink-devguide/en/mavlink-version.md

 To do so, the GCS sends a [COMMAND\_LONG](http://mavlink.org/messages/common#COMMAND_LONG)  or [COMMAND\_INT](http://mavlink.org/messages/common#COMMAND_INT)  message with the command ID [MAV\_CMD\_REQUEST\_PROTOCOL\_VERSION](http://mavlink.org/messages/common#MAV_CMD_REQUEST_PROTOCOL_VERSION).

-If the system supports MAVLink 2 and the handshake it will respond accordingly.
+If the system supports MAVLink 2 and the handshake it will respond with PROTOCOL_VERSION **encoded as MAVLink 2 packet**.
 If it does not support MAVLink 2 it should NACK the command.
 The GCS should fall back to a timeout in case the command interface is not implemented properly.
 The diagram below illustrates the complete sequence.

 {% mermaid %}